Madhu0614/Kotla-Madhu/readme.md

 ---

-### What I’m working on
+### What I do
-- Building full-stack apps with Spring Boot + React.
-- Designing clean REST APIs (OpenAPI/Swagger) and secure auth (JWT).
+- Build REST APIs and backend services with Spring Boot (Hibernate, JWT, Swagger/OpenAPI).
+- Create responsive UIs with React, TypeScript, TailwindCSS, and modern tooling.
-- Improving deployment workflows (Docker + Nginx + Render/Netlify).
+- Deploy apps with Docker + Nginx on Render/Netlify/Vultr.

-### Featured projects
-- Project 1: https://github.com/Nih-0/REPO_NAME — One-line impact statement (what it does + who it helps).
-- Project 2: https://github.com/Nih-0/REPO_NAME — Tech used + key feature.
-- Project 3: https://github.com/Nih-0/REPO_NAME — Demo link + what you learned.

 ---